samroberts707/WP-Export-CSV-Cleaner/README.md

 This python script will loop through each line of a CSV and replace those with a `|` delimator.

 i: Is a reference to the index in the list

-s: Is how long the ID length is
+s: Is the ID length

+## Usage
+Dependancies: Python3

+Run this however you would run a typical python script on your machine.

+### Parameters
+    --file      Relative or absolute path to file including file name.
+                    Default: './test.csv'